kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO add ram test to the diags
 * TODO Speed up screen updates - instead of writing whole screen detect what has changed?
 * TODO Add no bank chip detection to format
+* TODO Add ELSE clause: x if true else false then

 Changed storage format a bit:
 1. formated id in first two bytes in block 0